MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/ArrayOfFrames/Step17.md

 ```

 All the tests pass.
-It occurs to me that we're missing a precondition test:  it's possible that a single frame's two rolls each is less than 10 but the sum is greater than 10, which is illegal.
+It occurs to me that we're missing a precondition test:  it's possible that a single frame's two rolls each are less than 10 but the sum is greater than 10, which is illegal.

 Let's write a test for that and then click [Next](Step18.html)